Why would my provider recommend I try a higher level of care? What’s the difference?

 Am I able to go back to my provider?

 Yes, absolutely.
 Many people return to their original therapist or prescriber after completing a higher level of care.
 Your provider can be part of your support team as you transition in and out of different types of care.
-You can contact our support team at support@rula.com or visit this help center article which will walk you through the steps of resuming care with your previous provider.
+Check out this help center article, which walks you through the steps to resume care with your previous provider.

 Can I go to part of the program?